t-lanigan/hadoop-and-map-reduce/README.md

 Look inside the bash script file to get a list of all the commands used.

+## Explaination of Projects

+### Project 1

+Question 1:
+What is the value of total sales for the following categories?
+	- Toys
+	- Consumer Electronics

+Question 2:
+Find the monetary value for the highest individual sale for each separate store.

+What are the values for the following stores?
+	- Reno
+	- Toledo
+	- Chandler

+Question 3:
+1. Find
+	- Total sales value across all the stores
+	- Total number of sales

+### Project 2

+Question 1:
+Write a MapReduce program which will display the number of hits for each different file on the Web site.

+Find
+	- How many hits were made to the page: /assets/js/the-associates.js?

+Question 2:
+Find
+	- How many hits were made by the IP address: 10.99.99.186?

+Question 3:
+Find the most popular file on the Web site.
+In other words, the file which had the most hits.
+The reducer should just write out the name of the file and number of hits into HDFS.

+Find
+	- Full path to the most popular file?
+	- Number of hits to that file?

 ## License
 Copyright &copy; 2016 Tyler Lanigan.<br>
 Licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).